 March 8, 2013

-James Delingpole published an article in the Daily Mail that describes the Met Office as a “menace” and also claims that the office has “finally conceded what other scientists have known for ages: there is no evidence that 'global warming' is happening.”
+James Delingpole published an article in the Daily Mail describing the Met Office as a “menace” and also claiming that the office has “finally conceded what other scientists have known for ages: there is no evidence that 'global warming' is happening.”

-Delingpole quotes the Global Warming Policy Foundation's “Academic Advisor,” David Whitehouse, who claims that the Met Office is "panicking” because “All the predictions they’ve been making about man-made global warming these past 20 years have started to come crashing about their ears.”
+Delingpole quoted the Global Warming Policy Foundation's “Academic Advisor,” David Whitehouse, who claimed that the Met Office was “panicking” because “All the predictions they’ve been making about man-made global warming these past 20 years have started to come crashing about their ears.”